micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 Then I will raise up for Myself a faithful priest _who_ shall do according to what _is_ in My heart and in My mind.
 I will build him a sure house, and he shall walk before My anointed forever.

 ###### 36
-And it shall come to pass that everyone who is left in your house will come _and_ bow down to him for a piece of silver and a morsel of bread, and say, "Please, [^l]put me in one of the priestly positions, that I may eat a piece of bread." ' "
+And it shall come to pass that everyone who is left in your house will come _and_ bow down to him for a piece of silver and a morsel of bread, and say, "Please, put me in one of the priestly positions, that I may eat a piece of bread." ' "